Headway.co Software Engineer Salary in San Francisco Bay Area | $243K-$260K+ | Levels.fyi

 The median Software Engineer compensation in San Francisco Bay Area package at Headway.co totals $260K per year.
-View the base salary, stock, and bonus breakdowns for Headway.co's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Headway.co's total compensation packages.
 Last updated: 11/6/2025

 Company